Last Updated: January 26, 2021

 Guinea pigs are fascinating little creatures, and that’s due in no small part to their playful nature.
 They love to explore and investigate, and they need plenty of toys to keep them happy.

 Of course, pet care companies are well aware of this fact, and any pet store will have racks of overpriced toys designed to entertain your furry friend.
 Rather than waste your hard-earned money on a cheap piece of plastic, though, wouldn’t you rather make your own toys?

-It’s surprisingly easy (and cheap) to do — and in the guide below, we’ll show you some of our favorites.
+It’s surprisingly easy (and cheap) to learn how to make guinea pig toys — and in the guide below, we’ll show you some of our favorites.

 1. Hidey House by Weaver

 This fun little house, from guinealynx.info user Weaver, is made of thin boards with holes cut out of them.
 You can even add a little cover to it if you like.

 While it’s incredibly simple, it gives your guinea pig plenty of places to hide, and she’ll go crazy popping her head in and out of each chamber.

 2. Cardboard Mobile by Alexandria